 If you’d like to learn more about the Steering Committees, you can check out the Steering Committee Kickoff Meeting Recording – Nov 23 and the December Steering Committee Meeting Slides.

-Community Workshops: Each county will have a Community Workshop where the project research team will share information about Digital Inclusion, present identified assets and data, and work with community members to identify existing asset gaps, set community goals, and start identifying potential digital equity projects.
+Community Workshops: Each county hosted a Community Workshop Spring 2024 where the project research team shared information about Digital Inclusion, presented county specific assets and data, and community members shared their knowledge to highlight barriers, goals, vision, and start identifying potential digital equity projects.

-Community Workshops are expected to take place February – April 2024.
-If you’re interested in participating in this project, please reach out to GWV’s Broadband Program Director, Annie Stroud, at [email protected].
+If you missed your county’s community workshop and are interested in seeing the data or participating in this project, please reach out to GWV’s Broadband Program Director, Annie Stroud, at [email protected].

 FAQ: